 A Python client library and catalog interface to access and manipulate data sources at scale

-The data refinery automatically ingests imagery from satellites, such as those from NASA or the European Space Agency, as well as other sensors, including ground-based detectors and weather data.
+The data refinery automatically ingests imagery from sensors including NASA and European Space Agency satellites, as well as ground-based detectors and weather data.
 Powerful data ingest pipelines perform continuous loading and pre-processing at speeds up to 20 gigabytes per second.
 Customers can leverage our multi-petabyte catalog of analytics-ready data or quickly ingest, clean and calibrate their own data to make it AI-ready.

 A collaborative modeling environment for your data science team